Oklahoma City bombing: Planning

-Building the bomb

 Geary County, Kansas (in red), where Geary Lake is located.
 This is where McVeigh and Nichols constructed the bomb.

 On April 17–18, 1995, McVeigh and Nichols removed the bomb supplies from their storage unit in Herington, Kansas, where Nichols lived, and loaded them into the Ryder rental truck.
 They then drove to Geary Lake State Park, where they nailed boards onto the floor of the truck to hold the 13 barrels in place and mixed the chemicals using plastic buckets and a bathroom scale.
 Each filled barrel weighed nearly 500 lb.
-McVeigh added more explosives to the driver's side of the cargo bay so he could ignite at close range with his Glock 21 pistol in case the primary fuses failed.
+McVeigh added more explosives to the driver's side of the cargo bay so he could detonate the bomb with his Glock 21 pistol in case the primary fuses failed.
 During McVeigh's trial, Lori Fortier stated that McVeigh claimed to have arranged the barrels in order to form a shaped charge.
 This was achieved by tamping (placing material against explosives opposite the target of the explosion) the aluminum side panel of the truck with bags of ammonium nitrate fertilizer to direct the blast laterally towards the building.
 Specifically, McVeigh arranged the barrels in the shape of a backwards "J"; he later said that for pure destructive power, he would have put the barrels on the side of the cargo bay closest to the Murrah Building; however, such an unevenly distributed 7000 lb load might have broken an axle, flipped the truck over, or at least caused it to lean to one side, which could have drawn attention.
 All or most of the barrels of ANNM (ammonium nitrate–nitromethane mixture) contained metal cylinders of acetylene intended to increase the fireball and the brisance of the explosion.
+The use of a Ryder truck and the bomb material was an extremely similar technique used in the 1993 World Trade Center bombing and it has been proposed they were inspired by the event to replicate their use of a truck and similar bombs in the Oklahoma bombing.